Trait leadership: Other models of trait leadership

 Multiple models have been proposed to explain the relationship of traits to leader effectiveness.
-Recently, integrated trait leadership models were put forward by summarizing the historical findings and reconciling the conflict between traits and other factors such as situations in determining effective leadership (Derue et al., 2011; Judge et al., 2009; Zaccaro, 2007).
+Recently, integrated trait leadership models were put forward by summarizing the historical findings and reconciling the conflict between traits and other factors such as situations in determining effective leadership.
 In addition to Zaccaro's Model of Leader Attributes and Leader Performance described in the previous section, two other models have emerged in recent trait leadership literature.
-The Leader Trait Emergence Effectiveness (LTEE) Model, created by Judge and colleagues (2009), combines the behavioral genetics and evolutionary psychology theories of how personality traits are developed into a model that explains leader emergence and effectiveness.
+The Leader Trait Emergence Effectiveness (LTEE) Model, created by Judge, Piccolo, & Kosalka in 2009, combines the behavioral genetics and evolutionary psychology theories of how personality traits are developed into a model that explains leader emergence and effectiveness.
 Additionally, this model separates objective and subjective leader effectiveness into different criterion.
 The authors created this model to be broad and flexible as to diverge from how the relationship between traits and leadership had been studied in past research.
-Another model that has emerged in the trait leadership literature is the Integrated Model of Leader Traits, Behaviors, and Effectiveness (Derue et al., 2011).
+Another model that has emerged in the trait leadership literature is the Integrated Model of Leader Traits, Behaviors, and Effectiveness.
 This model combines traits and behaviors in predicting leader effectiveness and tested the mediation effect of leader behaviors on the relationship between leader traits and effectiveness.
 The authors found that some types of leader behaviors mediated the effect between traits and leader effectiveness.
-The results of Derue and colleagues' (2011) study supported an integrated trait-behavioral model that can be used in future research.
+The results of a Derue et al study supported an integrated trait-behavioral model that can be used in future research.